Should Your Child See a Doctor?

 - Non-prescription (OTC) medicines rarely cause any rashes.

 - Most rashes that occur while taking an OTC medicine are viral rashes.

-- Fever medicines acetaminophen and ibuprofen cause the most confusion.
-Reason: Most viral rashes start with a fever.
+- Fever medicines (acetaminophen and ibuprofen) cause the most needless worry.
+Reason: most viral rashes start with a fever.
 Hence, the child is taking a fever medicine when the rash starts.

 - Drug rashes can't be diagnosed over the phone.

 Roseola - A Classic Rash